Jesus Christ – Background Info

 - He is the Son of God

-I personally believe Jesus Christ is the Son of God.
+I believe Jesus Christ is the Son of God.

-Lately, I have been talking about the birth of Jesus, mainly the different characters involved.
-I thought it would be fun to look at some background information about the times and places of those characters.
+Have you ever considered Jesus’ birth?
+What about all the different people involved.
+I thought it would be fun to look at some background information about the times and places of those people.

 We don’t need Ancestry.com for this.

 What’s interesting is that Matthew and Luke approach the genealogy differently.
-Matthew approaches Jesus’ lineage from the family line of Joseph, the earthly father of Jesus, while Luke approaches Jesus’ lineage from the family line of Mary, the virgin mother who gave birth to Jesus.
+Matthew approaches Jesus’ lineage from the family line of Joseph, the earthly father of Jesus, while Luke approaches Jesus’ lineage from the family line of Mary, the virgin mother of Jesus.

 Here’s what fascinates me, though.
-In Jesus’ lineage, you have several different characters.
+In Jesus’ lineage, you have several people.
 In the book of Matthew, we meet 46 people whose lifetimes span 2,000 years.
 They were all ancestors of Jesus.

-Then you have a few evil ones like Manasseh and Abijah.
-Moreover, you have several ordinary people in his lineage as well.
+Then you have a few evil people like Manasseh and Abijah.
+Moreover, you have several ordinary people in Jesus’ lineage as well.

 Do you want to know what’s cool?

-The family trees show how God still works out His plan through various types of people – some good and some not so good.
+Jesus’ family trees show how God still works out His plan through various people – some good and some not so good.
 Therefore God is not limited to human failures or sins.
-God used all kinds of people to bring Jesus Christ, His Son, our Savior into a broken world.
+God used all kinds of people to bring Jesus Christ, His Son, our Savior, into a broken world.

-God still does that today – uses all kinds of people to accomplish His will, and one of those people is you.
+God still does that today.
+God uses all kinds of people to accomplish His will, and one of those people is you.

 Father, I pray I would be as willing as Mary to carry out your will for my life.
 Lord, use me to do your will.
-Help me to be the vessel you want me to be – to do your work.
-Lord today, I say a special prayer for all the folks reading this.
+Help me be the vessel you want me to be – to do your work.
+Lord, today, I say a special prayer for all the folks reading this prayer.
 You already know their needs and hear their prayers.
 Thank you for sending your Son, Jesus Christ, into the world for a wretched woman like me.
+I am thankful for your love.
 In Jesus’ name, I pray, Amen.

 Bridge to Grace – a nonfiction novel